pouria-faraji/paai/README.md

 This repository contains the source code for an application which generates and sends fake IoT device data to a web service.
 Also, aggregation queries such as average, maximum and minimum for a specific timeframe can be executed in the web service.

 ## Architecture
-The web service is designed and developed using microservices architecture.
+The web service is designed and developed using microservices architecture, and the container orchestration is done by [Docker Swarm](https://docs.docker.com/engine/swarm/).
 There are five main services:

 1. Generator
 2. Paai (Abbreviation of *Programming Assignment AI*)